The Messianic Seal

 Terminology: In order to emphasize the Jewish nature of all Scripture and message I use the terms Yeshua (Jesus), Messiah (Christ), Tanakh (Old Testament), and Besekh (New Testament).

 An increasingly popular symbol is known as the Messianic Jewish Seal.
-It is also called the grafted-in symbol and may be found on t-shirts and other items with the added Bible reference of Romans 11:17.
 This seal was discovered etched on a number of artifacts excavated on Mount Zion in the 1960s.
 It is believed to have been created and used by early Jewish disciples of Yeshua who called themselves Nazarenes (Acts 23:5).
-At least two of the artifacts were obviously ceremonial pieces which may well have been used by the Lord's brother, Jacob (James) the Just, who was the first rabbi and shepherd of the congregation in Jerusalem.
+At least two of the artifacts were obviously ceremonial pieces which may well have been used by the Lord's brother, Jacob (James) the Just, who was the first shepherd of the congregation in Jerusalem.
 The Messianic Seal of the Jerusalem congregation has, since 135 A.D., been suppressed by various Israeli groups or agencies, while simultaneously being buried by the Church.
 For the history of the symbol go to Messianic Seal of the Church of Jerusalem.
 The seal consists of two separate but integrated symbols: a menorah at the top and a fish at the bottom.
 These two symbols held great significance to early disciples.

 The fish is a symbol consisting of two intersecting arcs, the ends of the right side extending beyond the meeting point so as to resemble the profile of a fish.
 It was very early associated with disciples of Yeshua, being found engraved in Roman catacombs.
 The fish features frequently in the apostolic narratives, both in a literal sense (Matt 7:10) and figuratively for a parable lesson (Matt 13:47).
 Several of Yeshua's twelve apostles were fishermen.
 He commissioned them with the words "I will make you fishers of men" (Mark 1:17).
 The fish featured in miracles, both feeding the multitude (Matt 15:36-37) and paying a temple tax (Matt 17:24-27).
 The fish is also used by Yeshua to describe "the Sign of Jonah" (Matt 12:38-45), symbolic of the his anticipated resurrection, upon which the faith of the Body of Messiah is based (1Cor 1:1-58).
 The fish as representative of early Jewish and Gentile disciples of Yeshua does not symbolize the Christianity that separated itself from its Jewish roots.